Chandrayaan programme: Discovery of water on the Moon

-Second confirmation of water on Moon by Chandrayaan-1's Moon Mineralogy Mapper that observed reflectance spectra of water ice.
+Second confirmation of water on the Moon by Chandrayaan-1's Moon Mineralogy Mapper that observed reflectance spectra of water ice.

 The presence of water on the Moon has always been a matter of intense debate since the last century.
-The first study for the lunar water was conducted in 1961 and it revealed that the polar regions, which have a high density of cold traps, have more probability of lunar water ice than the equatorial regions.
-The samples returned from the equatorial region during Apollo programme failed to provide definitive evidence, reinforcing the need for research on the lunar poles.
+The first study on lunar water was conducted in 1961, and it revealed that the polar regions, which have a high density of cold traps, have a higher probability of lunar water ice than the equatorial regions.
+The samples returned from the equatorial region during the Apollo program failed to provide definitive evidence, reinforcing the need for research on the lunar poles.
 Since there hadn't been any missions to the lunar poles and since the poles had been speculated to harbour the water ice, Moon Impact Probe's impact site was chosen in the lunar south pole to search for firm evidence of the same in the lunar atmosphere.

 The Chandra's Altitudinal Composition (ChACE) was one of the three scientific instruments on board the Chandrayaan-1's Moon Impact Probe (MIP).
 It was a mass spectrometer that was developed to study the composition of the tenuous lunar exosphere through mass spectroscopy.
-On 12 November 2008, the MIP separated from the Chandrayaan-1 orbiter and began its descent to the surface, during which it detected the clear presence of molecules with atomic mass unit 18 i.e., water.
+On 12 November 2008, the MIP separated from the Chandrayaan-1 orbiter and began its descent to the surface, during which it detected the clear presence of molecules with atomic mass unit 18, i.e., water.
 The ionized water molecules (H2O^{+}) and their fragments (such as H+ and OH^{+} ions) were detected by ChACE.
-Three months later, the Moon Mineralogy Mapper (M^{3}) an imaging spectrometer on board the Chandrayaan-1 orbiter also detected the presence of water.
-While observing the reflectance spectra of the Moon, it observed the absorption features of the water ice which are in the 1.0-2.5 μm wavelength region.
-The shadowed regions that received the reflected light were chosen for the study with water ice being found near the polar region.
+Three months later, the Moon Mineralogy Mapper (M^{3}) an imaging spectrometer on board the Chandrayaan-1 orbiter, also detected the presence of water.
+While observing the reflectance spectra of the Moon, it observed the absorption features of the water ice, which are in the 1.0-2.5 μm wavelength region.
+The shadowed regions that received the reflected light were chosen for the study, with water ice being found near the polar region.